 Current working examines the interplay between architecture and light that generates the ‘uncanny silence’1 of shadows and their influence on our experience of internal spaces.
-Research considers the mysterious nature of shadows that relates to Bachelard’s ideas around poetic imagination, day dream and reverie.
-Inspired by geometries of shadows, working employs a felt, rhythmic action of drawing responding to subtleties of marks on translucent paper surfaces when interacting with light.
+Research considers the complex nature of shadow that relates to Bachelard’s ideas around poetic imagination, day dream and reverie.
+Inspired by geometries of dark and shade, working employs a felt, rhythmic action of drawing responding to subtleties of marks on translucent paper surfaces when interacting with light.

 ¹ Tanizaki, J (2001) In Praise of Shadows.
 Vintage, London.